homanchou/xr/book/build-your-own-webvr-site.md

 ```

 Assuming you have docker and docker-compose or docker desktop already installed, run `docker-compose up -d`.
 This will download the postgres image from dockerhub and initialize it with the default user and password.

-Check that the database image container is running with `docker ps`
+Check that the database image container is running with `docker ps`, which should show you list of running containers.
+Remember that your server has this database dependency.
+If you later try to start your server and you get database connection errors, check that Docker Desktop is running and check that your container from docker-compose is running too.

 Now you can run the rest of the project instructions: